Confinement in Holographic Theories at Finite Theta: Radion Potential at Finite Vacuum Angle

 \subsection{Radion potential at $\theta = 0$}

-Without going into the details of the computation, we will consider three choice of parameters, which result in a radion potential that does the job it promises, but the underlying physics is different.
-The reason for these three choices will becomes clear soon.
-These three choices are coming from the choice of the bulk potential for $\phi$, and the boundary conditions for $\phi$ on the two branes.
-For all these cases, we will fix the boundary condition on the UV brane to be of Dirichlet type, requiring $\phi(z = z_\uv) = v_\uv$, and stick to a purely quadratic potential for $\phi$ in the bulk (see eq.~\eqref{eq:GW-bulk-potential}), but vary its sign.
+Without going into the details of the computation, we will consider three choices of parameters, which result in a radion potential that does the job it promises, but the underlying physics is different.
+The reason for these three choices will become clear soon.
+These three choices are coming from the choice of the bulk potential for $\Phi$, and the boundary conditions for $\Phi$ on the two branes.
+For all these cases, we will fix the boundary condition on the UV brane to be of Dirichlet type, requiring $\Phi(z = z_\uv) = v_\uv$, and stick to a purely quadratic potential for $\Phi$ in the bulk (see eq.~\eqref{eq:GW-bulk-potential}), but vary its sign.
 We will also add a detuning of the brane tensions when needed to have a minimum (i.e. the conditions in eq.~\eqref{eq:brane-tensions-and-bulk-cosmological-constant} are slightly violated).
+From this point onward $V(\varphi)$ denotes the full radion potential, including the additive constant $V_0$, chosen so that $V(\langle\varphi\rangle)=0$ at $\theta=0$.

-The details of the boundary condition on the 5D scalar $\phi$, restrictions on the parameters, and the resulting radion potential for the three cases, which we call $\textbf{A, B, C}$ respectively, are:
+The details of the boundary condition on the 5D scalar $\Phi$, restrictions on the parameters, and the resulting radion potential for the three cases, which we call $\textbf{A, B, C}$ respectively, are: